Goutalk/CIP_FS25_204/README.md

 4. Car registrations
    - Do the GA / Halbtax sales correlate with the number of new registrations of passenger cars?

+**Note**: The results of our analysis will be discussed in the final project documentation submitted on ILIAS.

 ---